Samsung Galaxy Xcover 2

 The Samsung Galaxy Xcover 2 (GT-S7710) is a water and dust proof IP67 smartphone manufactured by Samsung that runs the Android operating system.
 Announced and released by Samsung in March 2013, the Galaxy Xcover 2 is the successor to the Xcover.
 Xcover 2 itself was replaced by Xcover 3.

 Features

-The Galaxy Xcover 2 3G smartphone, with quad band GSM.
+The Galaxy Xcover 2 is a 3G smartphone with quad band GSM.
 It sports a display of a 4.0 inch PLS TFT LCD capacitive touchscreen with 16M colours WVGA (480x800) resolution.
 It has a 5-megapixel autofocus camera with LED flash with a VGA front-facing camera.
-It comes with a 1700 mAh Li-Ion battery.
+It comes with a 1700 mAh Li-ion battery that can be replaced after unlocking the battery cover using a screwdriver.

 The Galaxy Xcover 2 comes with Android 4.1.2 Jelly Bean.
 Bundled with Music Hub 3.0, Game Hub 2.0, Chat-On and Samsung Apps.